-mapping.codes is a web app I built that allows users to map multiple ZIP code boundaries on a single map with customizable styles, and export that map in a simple, easy, and quick fashion.
+I built a web app (formerly at the domain mapping.codes) that allows users to map multiple ZIP code boundaries on a single map with customizable styles, and export that map in a simple, easy, and quick fashion.
 In my own ZIP code mapping exploits, I'd found that there wasn't a great tool that does this (most are slow, ugly, or non-functional).

 I don't have a background in web development (or any of the other skills required to make this project a reality), and I figured this would be a good way to get started with some of those skills.
 Little did I know, the steps involved were more considerable than I'd expected (contact me if you'd like to learn more).